TienNguyenKha/Diabetes-Prediction/README.md

 ## Prerequisites installation:
 ### Google Cloud Platform: Account Registration & Project Billing
-Google Cloud Platform will be the cloud we use in this project, so you should access https://console.cloud.google.com/ and register an account.
+Google Cloud Platform will be the cloud we use in this project, so you should access [Google Console](https://console.cloud.google.com/) and register an account.
 (If you have a Gmail account, this should be easy)

 After creating GCP account, let's create your own `Project` now: